flavius75/flavius75/README.md

 ## Hey, I'm Flavius 👋

-🧑🏻‍💻 Looking for new adventures as Web Developer
+🧑🏻‍💻 Looking for new adventures as Web Developer.
-🇷🇴 Born in Zalau, Romania
+🇷🇴 Born in Zalau, Romania.
 🇫🇷 Living in Paris, France🇴

 ## What I'm working on 🛠